Feliperpvieira/Arduino-Fishing-Game/README.md

 ## How it was made
 Language: Processing\
-[Download the latest version of Arduino](https://www.arduino.cc/en/software) to install Standard Firmata on your board\
+[Download Arduino](https://www.arduino.cc/en/software) to install Standard Firmata on your board\
-[Download the latest version of Processing](https://processing.org/download) to run the game
+[Download Processing](https://processing.org/download) to run the game

 #### Eletronic components
 <table>